Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Introduction and main results

-Here we give the main ideas for the proof of Theorem \ref{mainthm}.
-First, if the streamlines have simple topological structure, one can reformulate the Euler system in terms of the Bernoulli function and the vorticity (cf. Proposition \ref{Elemmaequivalent}).
-With {this equivalent reformulation}, one can reduce the Euler system into a single {second order quasilinear equation} for the stream function with a complicated memory term {coming} from the vorticity.
-Moreover, the equation is elliptic if and only if the flow is subsonic (cf. Lemma \ref{lem:stream_equiv}).
-One of {our key observations} is that this quasilinear elliptic equation with a memory term also enjoys a variational structure as in the irrotational case (cf. Lemma \ref{lem:vari_psi}).
-As a consequence, we can formulate the subsonic jet problem with non-zero vorticity as a domain variation problem, so that the framework developed by Alt, Caffarelli, and Friedman can be adapted to prove the Lipschitz regularity of the free boundary.
-The higher regularity is obtained with the aid of the regularity theory developed for the free boundary problem {to} inhomogeneous elliptic equations by De Silva, Ferrari and Salsa \cite{D11, DFS15}.
-To solve the jet problem, a crucial step is to show that the solution obtained from the domain variation problem satisfies a monotonicity property, which guarantees the equivalence of the Euler system and the domain variation formulation in terms of the stream function.
-This is done via comparison principles inspired by the proof in \cite{ACF85}.
-As long as one has existence and uniqueness of the solution for the jet problem for sufficiently small incoming mass flux, the existence of the critical mass flux can be established by the compactness arguments adapted from \cite{XX3}.
+The regularity of the free boundary away from the orifice is obtained with the aid of the regularity theory developed for the free boundary problem {to} inhomogeneous elliptic equations {in \cite{D11, DFS15} and related results.} To solve the jet problem, a crucial step is to show that the solution obtained from the domain variation problem satisfies a monotonicity property, which guarantees the equivalence of the Euler system and the domain variation formulation in terms of the stream function.
+This is {achieved} via comparison principles inspired by the proof in \cite{ACF85}.

+The blowup technique plays an important role in the study of asymptotics of solutions near the free boundary.
+In our situation, blowup limits for solutions near the free boundary correspond to a Cauchy problem for the second order equation of the stream function.
+Note that {the coefficients} for this equation depend on the regularity of vorticity in the upstream, which is usually not analytic.
+Hence the Cauchy-Kovalevskaya theorem, which has been used in \cite{ACF85} to deal with the problem for irrotational flows, cannot be directly used in this paper.
+To overcome this difficulty, we adapt the unique continuation principle developed in \cite{KT01} to characterize the solutions of Cauchy problem for the associated quasilinear elliptic equation, which corresponds to flows with non-zero Lipschitz vorticity.

+As long as one has the existence and uniqueness of the solution for the jet problem with sufficiently {large} incoming mass flux, the existence of the critical mass flux can be established by the compactness arguments adapted from \cite{XX3}.